gi-no/blog_mean_stack/article2.md

 #### Edit client-side controller

-Add query parameter to server-API requests.
+Add a query parameter to server-API requests.
 Add "query" to controller function, and add the query to $http.get() argument.

 client/app/main/main.controller.js: